-Comment: A pre-application conference was held on November 1, 2018 for the proposed use (PA-18-29).
+Comment: A pre-application conference for the proposed use was held last year (PA-20-13).

-- C. An application for a protection area permit shall include the completed application and: - 1.
-Narrative which addresses the approval criteria of CDC 28.110.
+C. An application for a protection area permit shall include the completed application and:

+1. Narrative which addresses the approval criteria of CDC 28.110.